esr360/pseudojQuery/README.md

 ##### Build with Grunt

-If you are using Grunt, navigate to your `sudoJQuery` directory and run:
+If you are using Grunt, navigate to your `sudojQuery` directory and run:

 ```
 npm install